cfengine/documentation/how-to-guides/basic-cfengine-guide/puTTY Quick-Start Guide.markdown

 and many others—or on a private network.

 That is where PuTTY comes into the picture.
 The PuTTY software consists of two separate programs:
-PuTTYgen, which is used to generate the encryption key pair—and PuTTY, which is a command-line interface, which is used to access the CFEngine server.
+PuTTYgen, which is used to generate the encryption key pair—and PuTTY, a command-line interface, which is used to access the CFEngine server, or _hub_.

+PuTTYgen is used only when setting up a new client machine on the CFEngine hub.
+The hub will already have a key-pair file, and PuTTYgen will download this file.